Set booking constraints

 .Interacting constraints on Service schedules

-On a service schedule the system takes into account availability of each resource the service depends on.
+On a Service schedule the system takes into account availability of each resource the service depends on.
 There are a number of scheduling constraints that can be configured on the schedule of each dependent resource:

 - Opening hours